codesandbox/sandpack/website/docs/docs/guides/private-packages.md

 title: Private packages
 ---

-<big>The custom private npm registry allows Sandpack instances to retrieve npm packages from your npm registry.
+<big>The custom private NPM registry allows Sandpack instances to retrieve private NPM packages from your own registry.
 This option requires running a third service (Node.js server) and configuring your Sandpack provider to consume these dependencies from another registry, not the public ones.</big>

 <br/>
 <br/>